 Conclusion

 To sum up, I have posed two interrelated questions to set the stage for a philosophical exploration of neurodiversity and the ethics of accessibility: First, what makes neurodiversity-related claims to access have special normative weight? and second, how should we adjudicate conflicts between two or more legitimate claims?
 I have surveyed the pros and cons of five general kinds of approaches that one could take: (1) accepting that only epistemic factors make these special cases; (2) adjudicating based on degree of suffering; (3) focusing on the degree to which one’s needs are unchangeable (4) treating the special weight of claims as involving requests to repair systemic discrimination and (5) refocusing on accessibility as extended across time.
 While there is something to be said for each kind of approach, I must admit that I find none of them fully satisfactory.
-Nevertheless, I hope that demonstrates that there is a the existence of a theoretically interesting and practically significant normative terrain to be explored, a philosophical and political challenge that arises wholly from within the lived experience of neurodivergent moral agents who are attempting to build a better world together.
+Nevertheless, I hope to have demonstrated the existence of a theoretically interesting and practically significant normative terrain to be explored, a philosophical and political challenge that arises wholly from within the lived experience of neurodivergent moral agents who are attempting to build a better world together.

 Bibliography